 All the information provided on our website was taken from the Michigan Department of Health and Human Services (MDHHS) or the Centers for Disease Control and Prevention (CDC).
 This information is focused on preventing the spread of the disease, symptoms and what to do if you think you may be sick.
 More information is available on the Ingham County Health Department, MDHHS or the CDC websites.

-On March 12, Governor Gretchen Whitmer ordered the closure of all PreK-12 public, private and boarding school buildings to slow the spread of Novel Coronavirus (COVID-19) in Michigan Schools will be closed, Monday, March 16 and extend through the Stay Home, Stay Safe Executive Order.
-School building openings have been postponed and we are awaiting further direction from the Governor.
+On March 12, Governor Gretchen Whitmer ordered the closure of all PreK-12 public, private and boarding school buildings to slow the spread of Novel Coronavirus (COVID-19) in Michigan Schools will discontinue face-to-face instruction for the remainder of the school year.

 The Governor encourages ALL residents to practice preventative measures to slow the spread of COVID-19:

 - Wash your hands often, for 20 seconds.

 - Practice touching your face, less often.

 - Cover your mouth when you cough or sneeze.

 MDHHS Resource Guide Supports Family Well-Being The Children's Services Agency within MDHHS has developed the "Family Well-Being Guide," a new resource with information on how everyone can support children, parents and other caregivers during the COVID-19 emergency.

 Coronavirus background information